What Is Facial Emotion Analysis (FACE) Definition Vision One

 Build Emotional Connections

 Branding is much more than just a brand name, logo or strap-line.
 Successful branding is far deeper than that.
 The best and strongest brands form an emotional relationship with their customers.
-We call this Emotional Branding or Brand Love and this forms a pivotal part of our BrandVision approach and our Brand Equity Wheel.
+We call this Emotional Branding, or Brand Love, a pivotal part of our BrandVision approach and our Brand Equity Wheel.

 Robert Plutchik’s Wheel of Emotion Explained

-The eight sectors of the Wheel of Emotion are designed to indicate that there are eight primary emotions: anger, anticipation, joy, trust, fear, surprise, sadness and disgust.
+The eight sectors of the Wheel of Emotion indicate eight primary emotions: anger, anticipation, joy, trust, fear, surprise, sadness, and disgust.

-The Wheel of Emotion is uniquely based on the psychological model developed by Robert Plutchik – a psychologist and colleague to Albert Einstein.
+The Wheel of Emotion is uniquely based on the psychological model developed by Robert Plutchik, a psychologist and colleague of Albert Einstein.
 In 1980, Robert Plutchik first proposed his cone-shaped model (3D) or the wheel model (2D) to describe how emotions were related.
-The model incorporates a number of emotions, including Trust – one of the most important factors associated with brand choice.
-Within the wheel, each emotion has a polar opposite so that:
+The model incorporates a number of emotions, including Trust, one of the most important factors associated with brand choice.
+Within the wheel, each emotion has a polar opposite, so that:

 • Joy is the opposite of sadness.